 - 4 large eggs room temperature

-- ¾ cup milk + 2 tsp white wine vinegar or apple cider vinegar
+- 2 tsp white wine vinegar or apple cider vinegar

 Buttercream Frosting Options

-Preheat the oven to 325°F. Line the bottom of two 8 inch pans with parchment paper, and butter and flour the sides.
+- Preheat the oven to 325°F / 165°C. Line the bottom of two 8 inch pans with parchment paper, and butter and flour the sides.
 Set aside.
-(See recipe notes for baking instructions for 9 inch pans, cupcake pans or 9 x 13 inch pan).
+(See recipe notes for baking instructions for 9 inch pans, cupcake pans, or 9 x 13 inch pans).

-Add the eggs, one at a time, mixing well between each addition.
-Mix in the milk and vanilla.
+- Add the eggs, one at a time, mixing well between each addition.

-- In a separate bowl, sieve the flour and baking powder together and whisk to combine.
+- In a separate bowl, sift the flour and baking powder together and whisk to combine.

-Fold the flour into the wet ingredients in 2 – 3 additions, and mix until just combined.
+- Fold the flour into the wet ingredients in 2 – 3 additions, and mix until just combined.
+Do NOT over-mix.

-Bake in preheated oven for about 25 – 30 minutes, rotating the pan halfway through baking time.
-(See notes for baking instructions for 9 inch pans, cupcake pans or 9 x 13 inch pan).
+- Bake in the preheated oven for about 25 – 30 minutes, rotating the pan once, halfway through the baking time.
+(See recipe notes for baking instructions for 9 inch pans, cupcake pans, or 9 x 13 inch pans).

 Ribbon Cake Instructions

-Place one cake layer on a cake serving plate or decorating plate.
+- Place one cake layer on a cake serving plate or decorating plate, with the flat bottom facing down.
 Place about 1/2 – 3/4 cup of the frosting on top of this cake layer and spread it evenly.
 You can choose to add a little more of the frosting if you like.